lnawrot/record-page/README.md

 })();
 ```

-Frames are recording can be stopped by defining `maxFramesCount` parameter or calling `window.RECORDING_STOP()` function in page context.
+Frames recording can be stopped by defining `maxFramesCount` parameter or calling `window.RECORDING_STOP()` function in page context.

 ## Docs